 Before going to a podiatrist

 You don’t usually need a referral from a GP to see a podiatrist.
-However some funding schemes, for example those under the Department of Veterans Affairs or Workers Compensation, need you to have a referral.
+However, in certain situations, if your GP prepares a care plan, also referred to as a Team Care Agreement (TCA) he can give you a referral under the Enhanced Primary Care system, which may entitle you to medicare rebates on some podiatry visits.
+Also, some funding schemes, for example those under the Department of Veterans Affairs or Workers Compensation, need you to have a referral.
 If you’re under ones of those schemes, check before making your appointment.

 The cost of seeing a podiatrist varies between practices and for different treatments.
 It is a good idea to ask about the likely cost when you call to make an appointment.
 If you have private health insurance, check whether it is covered by your plan.